AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/put-it-all-together.md

 ## Previewing Your Code and Content Locally with The Local Development Environment {#previewing-your-code-and-content-locally-with-the-local-development-environment}

-In order to prepare your AEM headless project for launch, you need to make sure that all constituent parts of your project are functioning well.
+To prepare your AEM headless project for launch, you need to make sure that all constituent parts of your project are functioning well.

 To do that, you must put everything together: code, content, and configuration and test it in a local development environment for go live readiness.